Cocktail Pools, Plunge Pools and Spools

 If you’re looking to get two for the price of one, a spool might be the best option for you.
 Spool swimming pools combine a pool with a hot tub or spa.
 A spool can range from eight by 18 feet to eight by 20 feet.

-They sometimes consist of two parts – a smaller spa area where you can sit and relax and a larger swimming area.
+They sometimes consist of a smaller spa area where you can sit and relax and a larger swimming area.
 They’re usually about four feet deep.
-The cost to install a spool can range from $10,000 to $25,000 depending on the work involved.
+Spool installation costs can vary depending on the work involved.

-Installation is usually quick and you also have the option of having your spool indoors.
+Installation is usually quick and you can also have your spool indoors.
 Cocktail pools and spools are similar as they both allow you to have added features.

 Learning More About Plunge Pools